ScanAround/KinectFusion-Cool-Edition/README.md

 ./KinectFusionApp_Cuda
 ```

-Make sure you create the additional outputs and  folder structure as follows:
+Make sure you create the additional empty outputs folder and add the data folder.
+The structure looks as follows:
 ```
 ┣ 📂src
 ┣ 📂build